magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 ### Map widget

 Next, we will add a map widget that will display only the selected building.
 In a previous lesson, we added a similar [widget that displays all our buildings on the map](/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1/#openstreet-map-widget){:target="_blank"}.
-ThingsBoard allows copying widgets, so let’s add the map widget by copying and pasting.
+IoT Hub allows copying widgets, so let’s add the map widget by copying and pasting.

 - Return to the default state of your dashboard where the original map widget is located;
 - Enter the dashboard editing mode;